taijiweb/rewrap/README.md

 refPath is like x, y, a.b.c, _a, a0.b1._c
 % can be omit if the following char is not identifier chars [_A-Za-z0-9]
-NB. $ is not allowed in the refPath or dataPath(see below).
+NB. $ is not allowed in the refPath or dataPath.

 ### save, &dataPath%
-someRewrap.save(dataPath): same as /@someRewrap&dataPath%/
+someRewrap.save(dataPath): similar to /@someRewrap&dataPath%/
 dataPath is like x, y, a.b.c, _a, a0.b1._c
 % can be omit if the following char is not identifier chars [_A-Za-z0-9]
 If necessary, () will be added around someRewrap to generate a sub match.